 William Shakespeare didn’t go to college.
 If he could time-travel like Dr. Who, he would be stunned to find his words on a university syllabus.
 But he would not be surprised at the way we will be using those words in this class, because the study of rhetoric was essential to all education in his day.
 We too will focus on communication using words, with Shakespeare as a capacious model and inspiration for dialogue, self-presentation, and writing.

 By writing “with” Shakespeare—creatively, critically, in groups, and in a variety of media—you will have ample opportunity to explore the elements and occasions that shape effective, meaningful communication.
-In addition to famous speeches and sonnets, we will analyze film versions of King Lear and the comedy of Twelfth Night.
-We will perform scenes from what is now a “problem play,” The Merchant of Venice, and attend a professional production of Julius Caesar.
+In addition to famous speeches and sonnets, we will analyze film versions and perform scenes from what is now a “problem play,” The Merchant of Venice.
+Other plays will include one each from Shakespeare’s major tragedies, histories, and comedies.
 In all these cases, we will examine the reasons for Shakespeare’s enduring power and performance around the globe.
 Nevertheless, our aim is less to appreciate Shakespeare as an end in itself than to draw on his remarkable drama (its vocabulary, variety, and verbal command) in order to help you improve your own writing, speaking, analytic thinking, use of resources, and understanding of media today.